-There are a number of regular inspections that apply to taxis.
+There are a number of regular inspections that apply to vehicles used to provide passenger transport services.
 Some of these are required by law and others form part of the Accreditation Standards.
 These must all be included in your vehicle management system under Module 2.